hoellermathias/fledge-north-mqtt/README.rst

 ==================
-fledge-north-http
+fledge-north-mqtt
 ==================

-Fledge North Plugin to send data over HTTP protocol
+Fledge North Plugin to send data over MQTT protocol to a MQTT Broker